 Note: See our cannabis seed FAQ section below the article.

-Germinating refers to sprouting your seeds prior to planting.
+Germinating refers to sprouting your cannabis seeds prior to planting.
+This isn't always necessary when growing cannabis from seeds, but it WILL improve your chances of germination.
 The easiest way to do this is to fold your seeds inside of a moist paper towel and wait for a few days, making sure your paper towel remains moist.
 In this time you should see your seed “pop” as the tap root emerges.
 Now you’re ready for planting.

 If you want a more controlled germination of your cannabis seeds, there are mini-greenhouses available with starter pods which allow your seeds to begin rooting prior to transplanting them into your grow media and offers an overall safer transition from germination to pot.

 You can have a look at germination domes here.

 3. Grow Media, Grow Tents, & containers

 More than likely, you’ll be growing indoors in a grow tent and in soil.
 There are a variety of media types available including soil, peet, and coco.
 We recommend soil for the beginner, but whichever you choose it’s important not to skimp on the media.
 Spending a little extra money on your media will pay off in terms of cannabis quality and help you avoid problems such as pests, unbalanced pH, and poor nutrient delivery.
 You can see a few recommended soil and other media products here.